-Raising teenagers in a digital world is hard... really hard.
+Raising children and adolescents in a digital world is hard... really hard.
 Why?
-Most parents had predominantly analogue childhoods where we stared at the sky and not a screen!
-However, we've been forced to raise teens in a digital world: they're living in a tsunami of screens and social media.
+Most parents had predominantly analogue childhoods and adolescence where we stared at the sky and not a screen!
+However, we've been forced to raise kids and teens in a digital world: they're living in a tsunami of screens and social media.
 We're frequently given confusing and conflicting (and often inaccurate) advice in the media and by professionals.
-We wrestle with the fact that our teens will inherit a digital world, so digital amputation simply isn't an option (nor would it make you very popular with your teen).
-Yet, we're unsure as to how we can allow our teen to embrace technology, whilst still preserving and protecting their adolescence.
-This eBook summarises some of the key points addressed in the seminar Raising Screenagers, my signature talk that helps worried parents and professionals raise thriving, healthy teens (without suggesting that you ban their phone, laptop, or gaming device).
+We wrestle with the fact that our children will inherit a digital world, so digital amputation simply isn't an option (nor would it make you very popular with your son or daughter).

+Yet, we're unsure as to how we can allow our children and teens to embrace technology, whilst still preserving and protecting their childhoods and adolescence.
+This eBook summarises some of the key points addressed in my parent seminar that helps worried parents and professionals raise thriving, healthy kids and teens, i.e. 'screenagers' (without suggesting that you ban their phone, laptop, or gaming device).